Motiejus/hooks/README.md

 To start github joining the channel and giving benefit, you should configure an IRC service hook for your project (Settings →  Service Hooks →  IRC).

+### Future work

+Because of too many moving parts it is unpractical to aim IRC bot to be 100% reliable.
+However, other types of notifications can be added easily.
+For example, listening of HTTP service hooks could be implemented with just 20-30 lines of additional code.

 ### Dependencies

 This bot depends on following modules: